AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-cdc-2024.md

     Phase 1 submission window will close on Nov 30, 2024.
 Please contact [:material-email: Chinmay Samak](mailto:csamak@clemson.edu) or [:material-email: Tanmay Samak](mailto:tsamak@clemson.edu) if you have any questions.

 <p align="justify">
-Use the secure form below to make your team's submission for Phase 2 (Final Race) of the F1TENTH Sim Racing League.
+Use the secure form below to make your team's submission for Phase 2 (Final Race) of the RoboRacer Sim Racing League.
 Please fill in your team's name and add the link to your team's DockerHub repository containing the autonomous racing stack.
 If you are using a private repository, make sure to add <a href="https://hub.docker.com/u/autodriveecosystem">autodriveecosystem</a> as a <a href="https://docs.docker.com/docker-hub/repos/access">collaborator to your repository</a>.
 </p>

 <div style="display: flex; justify-content: center;">